Walker Ranch Loop, Eldorado Canyon State Park - Walker Ranch, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 - Ethel Harrold Picnic Area

-The rugged trail climbs .85 miles to a 7,300' ridge with commanding views, then drops steeply on a shaded switchbacks to the Eldorado Canyon Trail (1.62 miles : 6,795').
-Turn right to continue the loop on what is now a wide fire road (the Ethel Harrold Picnic Area and parking lot is just .25 miles to the left on this road).
+The trail climbs .85 miles to a 7,300' ridge with views, then drops steeply on shaded switchbacks to the Eldorado Canyon Trail (1.65 miles : 6,795').
+Turn right on what's now a fire road (the Ethel Harrold Picnic Area and parking lot is just .25 miles to the left on this road).

-The Crescent Meadows Trail bends southwest, crosses South Boulder Creek (6,465'- the Loop's lowest point), and follows a steep, rocky footpath to newly built steps that lead up to a narrow ridge.
+The Crescent Meadows Trail bends southwest, crosses South Boulder Creek (6,465'- the Loop's lowest point), and follows a rocky path to steep, newly built steps that lead up to a narrow ridge.
 Bikers will need to dismount and carry up this short section.

-Smooth trail conditions and pleasant scenery mark the next 2.2 mile, 700' net climb to the Crescent Meadows Parking Lot and South Boulder Creek Trail connection (4.95 miles : 7,345').
+Smooth track and pleasant scenery mark the next 2.3 mile, 700' net climb to the Crescent Meadows Parking Lot and South Boulder Creek Trail split (5.05 miles : 7,345').

-Just beyond Walker Ranch Loop's Mile Marker 1 (6.5 miles : 6,740') the trail turns sharply left and begins a strenuous, winding climb back to the South Boulder Creek Trailhead (7.55 miles : 7,287').
 This barren and exposed area was struck by fire in 2000.
-Informational signs describe the event and explain its ecosystem before and after the fire.
+Signs describe the event and explain the ecosystem before and after the fire.
 Despite extensive damage, grasses and wildflowers have reclaimed these hillsides and recovery is well under way.

 - N39 56.948 W105 19.619 — Trail crests and begins steep descent